-It gets dark before 5 pm, we’re past Halloween and you’re wearing a hat outside – the winter is here.
+It gets dark before 5 pm, we’re past Christmas and you’re wearing a hat outside – the winter is here.

 With colder weather approaching, it’s time to prepare your car for the season.
 Poor weather and freezing temperatures make it much more likely for you to break down, and the winter months also count for the highest number of accidents.